zentralwerkstatt/art185ai/L01_Basics.md

 - `print(a>=b)`: True
 - `print(a<=b)`: False

 ## Next

-In the next few meetings, we will talk about:
+In the next meetings we will talk about:

-- Flow control
+- Flow control, more keywords, functions, classes
-- Functions
+- Lists and dictionaries, Numpy
-- Lists and dictionaries
+- PyTorch: basics
-- Numpy
+- PyTorch: examples
-- PyTorch
+- Building our own MNIST classifier